Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0-configuration.md

 | 1 | 700nm - 1150nm | Hamamatsu, S6775-01 (main body) | [view][S6775-01] |
 | 3\* | 400nm - 700nm | Hamamatsu, S6775 (leaf clamp) | [view][S6775] |

-::: warning
+::: warning *Note
-**\*Note:** The detector 3 is covered with a BG-18 bandpass filter with a center wavelength around 493 nm.
+The detector 3 is covered with a BG-18 bandpass filter with a center wavelength around 493 nm.
 If you are using the detector to detect signals on the edges of the detection range, expect the signal strength to be low.
 :::

 ## Sensors